Executive Order 14160: State of New Jersey v. Trump

-On January 21, a lawsuit challenging the order was filed in the United States District Court for the District of Massachusetts by eighteen state attorneys general and the cities of San Francisco and Washington D.C., led by Attorney General of New Jersey Matthew J. Platkin.
-On February 13, U.S. District Judge Leo Sorokin became the fourth federal judge to block the executive order, issuing a nationwide preliminary injunction.
+On January 21, a lawsuit challenging the order was filed in the United States District Court for the District of Massachusetts by eighteen state attorneys general and the cities of San Francisco and Washington, D.C., led by Attorney General of New Jersey Matthew J. Platkin.
+On February 13, U.S. district judge Leo Sorokin became the fourth federal judge to block the executive order, issuing a nationwide preliminary injunction.
 In the ruling, he wrote that the Constitution "confers birthright citizenship broadly, including to persons within the categories described" by the executive order.

 Supreme Court

 The Supreme Court granted certiorari to the three cases involving CASA, Inc., Washington, and New Jersey on April 17, 2025, consolidating them for oral arguments on May 15, 2025.
 The Supreme Court declined to stay any of the current orders from the lower courts in accepting the case.
 The case is expected to be limited to the jurisdiction of the federal district courts in placing nationwide injunctions, rather than on the question of the constitutionality of the executive order.
-C-SPAN requested that the Supreme Court allow it to televise the proceedings, which has never been allowed before; the Court did not do so.
+C-SPAN requested that the Supreme Court allow it to televise the proceedings, which has never been allowed before; the court did not do so.
 On June 27, the Supreme Court ruled that the lower courts could not use injunctions to block the implementation of the orders nationwide so long as court cases regarding the orders remained ongoing, but could only use these injunctions to shield the specific plaintiffs involved in the cases.

-Barbara v.
-Trump
+Trump v.
+Barbara

-Seeing class actions as the best means to challenge the order after the Supreme Court's ruling, the ACLU filed a lawsuit asking the U.S District Court for the District of New Hampshire to grant a class-wide injunction blocking enforcement upon those who would not qualify for birthright citizenship under the executive order.
+Considering class actions the best means to challenge the order following the Supreme Court's ruling in Trump v.
+CASA, the ACLU filed a lawsuit asking the United States District Court for the District of New Hampshire to grant a class-wide injunction blocking enforcement upon those who would not qualify for birthright citizenship under the executive order.
 CASA de Maryland filed a similar motion as well.

-On July 10, 2025, Judge Joseph Laplante granted the ACLU's request, certified a class of born and unborn babies who would be deprived of their citizenship per the administration's policy, and issued a preliminary injunction blocking the order from being enforced upon that class.
+On July 10, 2025, Judge Joseph Normand Laplante granted the ACLU's request, certified a class of born and unborn babies who would be deprived of their citizenship per the administration's policy, and issued a preliminary injunction blocking the order from being enforced upon that class.

+On November 21, the Supreme Court held a private meeting to decide whether to hear the Trump administration's appeals of the lower court rulings that blocked the executive order.
+On December 5, the court agreed to hear the administration's appeals.
+Oral arguments were heard on April 1, 2026.
+On June 30, 2026, the Supreme Court ruled that the executive order was unconstitutional.